 No government regulations exist to require disclosure of the process.

 Harvest & Processing

-High-production edible oils such as soy, canola and corn involve mechanical harvesting that involve the plastic contamination sources common to other fruits and vegetables: conveyor belts, plastic chutes, bins, gloves, processing vessels and associated components.
+High-production edible oils such as soy, canola, and corn involve mechanical harvesting that involves the plastic contamination sources common to other fruits and vegetables: conveyor belts, plastic chutes, bins, gloves, processing vessels, and associated components.

 First. avoid the “organic” pesticides.

 The Olive fruit fly is endemic in California and other wine-producing regions around the world.
 There are a variety of methods for controlling infestations including baits, traps, attractant strips, and certified organic pesticides such as Spinosad and Surround.
 (UC Pest Management Guidelines).